thin-edge/thin-edge.io/docs/src/references/c8y-configuration-management.md

 * Consuming/Providing files from/to thin-edge via network
   * any configuration file exchange to/from the external child device is handled by an HTTP based filetransfer service provided by thin-edge

 ## Managing Supported Configuration List of child devices

-The child device (external or logical) sends an MQTT message to `tedge/meta/plugin/configuration/<childid>` to announce it's configuration management capability to thin-edge.
+To announce a child-devices configuration management capability child-device provisioning as described in [child-device reference documentation](child-devices.md#1-child-device-provisioning) is used.

-That MQTT message contains all configurations the external device provides.
+The `capability specific JSON object` for `c8y_configuration_plugin` contains all configurations the external device provides.
 Thereby each configuration appears with a `type` and with an optional field `path`.

 The MQTT message is as below: